Master of Permaculture Design, Ms.PD.

 Permaculture Design – Master of Sustainability in Design Systems

-The Master’s of Sustainability builds on the Permaculture Design Graduate Diploma with a capstone experience that will put you to work in teams to research current sustainability problems in collaboration with the industry (including your own job, if appropriate), aiming to deliver sustainable solutions to the industry partners.
+The Master’s of Sustainability builds on the Permaculture Design Graduate Diploma with a capstone experience that will put you to work on researching current sustainability problems in collaboration with the industry (including your own job, if appropriate).

 Offering excellent flexibility, the sustainability program lets you tailor your subjects to suit your background and career interests.